ICSatKCC/a8-binarysearchtree-s19-tineriver/README.md

 `public void setRChild( PokeNode newRChild)`
  * This method will set newRNode as the right child of a node

 **Note:** There is no setPokemon method.
-We don't want anybody to change the Pokemon in a node that is already part of the binary search tree, this will make it inconsistent.
+We don't want anybody to change the species of Pokemon in a node that is already part of the tree, this will break the Binary Search Tree rules.

 ---